endymion/BeachAnalytics/site/pages/tags/herd-immunity.md

 One reason is that the infection fatality rate rises when health care systems are overrun.
-The eye-opening conclusion of the Imperial College report in March was that many more people would die without mitigation and suppression measures.
+The eye-opening conclusion of the Imperial College report in March was that many more people would die without mitigation and suppression measures.{% cite imperial-college:global-impact %}

 ## Overshoot